awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-additional-cli-commands.md

 If you choose not to log management events, Amazon RDS Data API events are not logged, and you cannot change event logging settings\.

-To start logging Amazon RDS Data API events to a trail again, pass an empty string as the value of `ExcludeManagementEventSources`\.
+To start logging Amazon RDS Data API events to a trail again, pass an empty array as the value of `ExcludeManagementEventSources`\.

 ```
-aws cloudtrail put-event-selectors --trail-name TrailName --event-selectors '[{"ReadWriteType": "All","ExcludeManagementEventSources": ["kms.amazonaws.com"],"IncludeManagementEvents": true]}]'
+aws cloudtrail put-event-selectors --trail-name TrailName --event-selectors '[{"ReadWriteType": "All","ExcludeManagementEventSources": ["rdsdata.amazonaws.com"],"IncludeManagementEvents": true]}]'
 ```

 The example returns the event selector that is configured for the trail\.